nrwl/nx/docs/nx-cloud/features/dynamic-agents.md

 ## Setting up Dynamic Agents in your CI Pipeline

 In the example below, each changeset would be assigned an equal percentage range out of 100%.
-If Nx Cloud determines that 30% of your PRs have been affected, then it will use the medium changeset to distribute the workload on.
-If Nx Cloud determines that 55% of your PRs have been affected, it will use the large changeset.
+If Nx Cloud determines that 30% of your projects have been affected, then it will use the medium changeset to distribute the workload on.
+If Nx Cloud determines that 55% of your projects have been affected, it will use the large changeset.

 ```yaml {% fileName=".nx/workflows/distribution-config.yaml" %}
 distribute-on: